-If you are a SaaS business, then here is why it is important for you to know how to calculate ARPU?
+If you are a SaaS business, here is why you need to know how to calculate ARPU.

 - ARPU helps a SaaS business to analyze its growth potential on a per-customer basis

-- It helps you develop a financial model that enables you to determine your business’ revenue generation capacity
+- It helps you develop a financial model to determine your business’ revenue generation capacity.

 Software-as-a-service (SaaS) and other recurring revenue-based businesses continue to gain popularity, specifically in the technology sector.
 Such businesses depend on recurring subscription revenue to sustain their business growth.
-Accordingly, these companies get a majority of their revenue from existing clients in the form of renewals and upsell.
-This means that customers who churn after an initial contract purchase can have a huge impact on a company’s long-term financial prospects.
+Accordingly, these companies get most of their revenue from existing clients through renewals and upsell.
+Customers who churn after an initial contract purchase can greatly impact a company’s long-term financial prospects.

-Thus, it is important for Saas businesses to understand what makes a cloud business successful.
-To archive this, the businesses need to measure how they perform relative to the key criteria for a great SaaS company.
+Thus, Saas businesses need to understand what makes a cloud business successful.
+To archive this, businesses must measure their performance relative to the key criteria for a great SaaS company.
 They need to track the key metrics and look to improve on their journey to success.

 One such metric is the Average Revenue Per User (ARPU).
-In this article, we are going to discuss what is ARPU in SaaS and how to calculate ARPU.
+This article will discuss ARPU in SaaS and how to calculate ARPU.

-Average Revenue Per User (ARPU) is one of the key SaaS metrics that measures the average amount of revenue that each user generates over a given period of time.
-Such a financial metric enables businesses to analyze their growth potential on a per-customer basis.
-Further, ARPU helps businesses to develop a financial model that enables them to determine their revenue generation capacity.
+Average Revenue Per User (ARPU) is one of the key SaaS metrics that measures the average revenue each user generates over a given period.
+Such a financial metric enables busier customer growth potential on a per-customer basis.
+Further, ARPU helps businesses develop a financial model to determine their revenue generation capacity.

-Note that the businesses calculate this metric taking into account its active users.
+Note that businesses calculate this metric by taking into account their active users.
 Accordingly, the ARPU calculation is performed by dividing total revenue by average users during a specific period.

-Typically, businesses with a recurring revenue model such as subscription companies, SaaS, in particular, use this metric to determine their growth.
-Since ARPU plays a key role in determining business growth, it is one of the key metrics that SaaS businesses use to track their performance.
+Typically, businesses with a recurring revenue model, such as subscription companies, or SaaS, use this metric to determine their growth.
+Since ARPU plays a key role in determining business growth, it is a key metric that SaaS businesses use to track their performance.

-Note that customers make repeat purchases of the same product and also buy product upgrades during their lifetime.
-The SaaS business may offer them discounts, free access, or plan downgrades in order to retain them.
+Customers make repeat purchases of the same Product and buy product upgrades during their lifetime.
+The SaaS business may offer them discounts, free access, or plan downgrades to retain them.
 All these actions have a great impact on the Average Revenue Per User.

-As a result, it is important for a SaaS business to track its ARPU over time.
+As a result, a SaaS business needs to track its ARPU over time.
 Moreover, such a metric is also important to make revenue and growth projections for the underlying SaaS business.

 Why is ARPU Important For A SaaS Business?